Wooler

 There are great places to visit near Wooler including some great villages, ancient sites, beaches, hiking areas, geological features, castles, ruins, islands, towns, roman sites and historic monuments.

-Don't miss Gull Crag and the Rumble Churn, Greymare Rock, and Sycamore Gap's geological features if visiting the area around Wooler.
+Gull Crag and the Rumble Churn, Greymare Rock, and Sycamore Gap are some of Wooler best geological features to visit near Wooler.

 Castles to visit near Wooler include Dunstanburgh Castle.